-Index Terms - student success, design project, first year students
+Index Terms - design project, first year students, self-regulation, student development, student success.

 INTRODUCTION

 There is a current concern about the growing need for more engineers in the U.S., and therefore first-year engineering student retention needs to be improved.
 A national study conducted by Michelle J. Johnson and Sheri D. Sheppard [1] shows that over 30% of first-year engineering students do not finish with a degree.
 Even more concerning is that only 8% of all students enrolling in a four year college chose an engineering program.
 This demonstrates the importance to focus on first-year engineering education and enhancing the students' commitment to graduate with an engineering degree.